cksystemsteaching/selfie/README.md

 make emu
 ```

 As mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, say, *HW* for hardware, and then have *HW* execute that code, that is, selfie without any further console arguments.
 In that case, selfie runs on boot level 1 and just prints its synopsis and quits.
-It takes *HW* around 55k instructions to do so.
+It takes *HW* around 81k instructions to do so.

 The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on 64-bit RISC-V hardware, as represented by the `mipster` instance *HW*.
-However, a more realistic scenario is to run selfie on an *operating system* that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one program at the same time.
+However, a more realistic scenario is to run selfie more like an *app* on an *operating system* that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one app at the same time.
 Before we get closer to that, try the following command:

 ```bash
 make emu-emu
 ```

 Again, as mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into two `mipster` instances *HW*, as before, and *OS*, for operating system, and then have *HW* execute *OS* and in turn have *OS* execute selfie without any further arguments.
 Now, selfie runs on boot level 2 and, again, just prints its synopsis and quits.
-Similar to *HW* before, it takes selfie on *OS* around 55k instructions to do that.
-However, now it takes *HW* around 140 million (!) instructions to execute selfie running on *OS*.
+Similar to *HW* before, it takes selfie on *OS* around 81k instructions to do that.
+However, now it takes *HW* around 200 million (!) instructions to execute selfie running on *OS*.
 This is by a factor of around 2.5k slower!

 The reason is that *OS* runs as `mipster` instance which interprets code and is thus slow.
 Yet logically, `mipster` already does in principle what an operating system does.
 It *isolates* the code *OS* executes from everything else that might be executing on *HW*.
 Selfie cannot tell the difference between running bare-metal on *HW*, as before, or running on *OS*, except for the increased boot level, and that is only because we chose to tell selfie about its boot level.